Skip to Main Content

 SBA lenders

-Nearly any SBA loan can be used as a working capital loan, such as the 7(a), Express or Microloan.
+Nearly any SBA loan can be used as a business working capital loan, such as the 7(a), Express or Microloan.
 Express loans work well if you need fast SBA funding, but expect other SBA loans to take 30 to 90 days for approval.

 These loans are backed by the U.S. Small Business Administration, and lenders are required to keep interest rates below the SBA’s maximum rate.
 Your business still must meet the criteria set by the lender, which may be strict.
 Depending on where you live, you may be able to work with a Community Advantage lender, which offers SBA 7(a) loans to businesses in underserved communities.